openshift/builder/CONTRIBUTING.md

 ` OS_GIT_MAJOR: unbound variable`, make sure that you have pulled all the tags from the [openshift/builder](https://github.com/openshift/builder) repo.
  You can use `git fetch upstream --tags` to pull all the tags.

-3. Build the image using the `Dockerfile.dev` file, giving it a unique tag:
+3. Build the image using the `Containerfile.ubi` file, giving it a unique tag:

 ```
 $ make build-devel-image IMAGE=<MYREPO>/<MYIMAGE> TAG=<MYTAG>